CMS Key Management Handbook

 - Sending encrypted data via email (CMS adheres to the encryption requirements in the HHS Standard for Encryption of Computing Devices and Information[12])

-- Using a third-party, CMS approved storage service
+- Using a third-party, CMS approved storage service.

 ADOs should document the method being used for the business or system owner.
-ADOs are also encouraged to use TLS Version 1.2 or 1.3 encryption standards for Data-in-transit.
+ADOs are also encouraged to use TLS Version 1.2 or 1.3 encryption standards for data-in-transit.

 Storage

-- Keys should never be stored in plaintext format.
+- Never store keys in plaintext format.

-- Ensure all keys are stored in a cryptographic vault, such as a hardware security module (HSM), or isolated cryptographic service or secret management services.
+- Ensure all keys are stored in a cryptographic vault, such as a hardware security module (HSM), isolated cryptographic service or secret management services.

 - Ensure that keys have integrity protections applied while in storage (consider dual purpose algorithms that support encryption and Message Authentication Code (MAC)).